REVIVE: Regional Visual Representation Matters in Knowledge-Based Visual Question Answering: Related Work

 \section{Related Work}

 \textbf{Knowledge-Based VQA. } Knowledge-based VQA \cite{marino2019ok} aims to predict answers for general questions by leveraging external knowledge beyond image content.
 Early works \cite{wang2015explicit,wang2017fvqa} introduce external knowledge to solve visual question answering (VQA) tasks.
 OK-VQA dataset \cite{marino2019ok} is the first large-scale dataset with questions that need be answered using external knowledge instead of a provided fixed knowledge base \cite{wang2017fvqa}.
 Recent studies \cite{wang2015explicit,wang2017fvqa,narasimhan2018straight,narasimhan2018out,zhu2020mucko,wu2021multi,marino2021krisp,yang2021empirical,gui2021kat} integrate different knowledge from various external knowledge resources, \textit{e.g.}, ConceptNet \cite{speer2017conceptnet}, Wikipedia \cite{vrandevcic2014wikidata}, \textit{etc}, for solving knowledge-based VQA.
 Later, PICa \cite{yang2021empirical} regards large language models, e.g., GPT-3 \cite{brown2020language} as an implicit knowledge source and employs it \cite{brown2020language} to get answer prediction based on textual prompts.
 Inspired by the recent success of knowledge-retrieved methods \cite{izacard2020leveraging,izacard2020distilling} that leverage external knowledge retrieval with language generative models for open-domain question answering, KAT \cite{gui2021kat} exploits the FiD reader \cite{izacard2020leveraging} to perform knowledge reasoning over retrieved implicit and explicit knowledge.
 Our work instead emphasizes revisiting the visual representation for knowledge retrieval, \textit{i.e.}, resorting to regional visual representation.
 In addition, we propose to incorporate object-centric regional visual representation together with retrieved knowledge in the answer generative model.
+Several works \cite{narasimhan2018out, garcia2020knowit,garcia2020knowledge, shah2019kvqa, narasimhan2018straight} have incorporated visual embeddings or captions in predicting the final answers.
+However, these works target at different settings and they haven't fully explored how to better use regional representations to retrieve knowledge.

 \textbf{Vision-Language Models. } Recent years have witnessed the rapid development of vision-language models \cite{vaswani2017attention,jiang2022pseudo,yuan2021florence,su2019vl,li2020oscar,zhang2021vinvl,wang2021ufo, wang2021simvlm}.
 Those works usually first pre-train a neural network on a large-scale image-text dataset and then finetune the models for solving specific vision-language tasks.
 Among them, VinVL \cite{zhang2021vinvl} aims to learn the object-centric representation.
 CLIP \cite{radford2021learning} pre-trains the models with large-scale text-image pairs by contrastive learning.
 GLIP \cite{yuan2021florence} reformulates the pre-training process by unifying object detection and phrase grounding.
 Our method uses the three models as sub-modules to identify object-centric regions and retrieve knowledge for knowledge-based VQA task.